March 31, 2022

 Now, just because you want to keep some information secret, doesn’t make it confidential, as defined by law.

-An NDA sets out the type of information that is confidential but it can’t protect all types of information.
+A non disclosure agreement sets out the type of information that is confidential but it can’t protect all types of information.
 Information that is, for example, already known to the public (like, your Great Aunt Geraldine could look it up on the old Wikipedia) can’t be made confidential simply by referring to it in an NDA.

 A second common exclusion is that information is not confidential if the receiving party already had that information in their possession.
 This might be because they were already aware of it, or were made aware of it by a third party.
 Crucially, they haven’t originally obtained that information through you.

 Confidential obligations in commercial agreements usually last a period of between two and five years from the date of disclosure.
+However, if you're not sure, it's always a good idea to seek legal advice to avoid stumbling into hot water.

 Just kidding.
-An NDA should specify the people who the confidential information will need to be disclosed to, such as the receiving party’s employees, representatives, sub-contractors or affiliates.
-Disclosure might be necessary to fulfil the reason why you entered the confidentiality agreement in the first place, and this is generally acceptable provided that whoever has access to the information is also under an obligation of confidentiality.
+An NDA should specify the people to whom the confidential information will need to be disclosed to, such as the receiving party’s employees, representatives, sub-contractors or affiliates.
+Disclosure might be necessary to fulfil the reason why you entered the confidentiality agreement in the first place, and this is generally acceptable provided that whoever has access to the sensitive information is also under an obligation of confidentiality.

 In addition, the receiving party might be compelled to disclose information by law or court order.

-You may have come across this phrase in the news (most recently as Channel 4 faces whistleblower campaign against NDAs) but what does it mean exactly?
+You may have come across this phrase in the news (most recently as Channel 4 faces whistleblower campaign against NDAs ) but what does it mean exactly?

 The government are cracking down on the laws surrounding NDAs and gagging clauses, as it is widely believed that there are negative connotations surrounding these conditions that can sometimes have the effect of, "silenc[ing] and intimidate[ing] victims to stop them speaking out".

 In 2020, a BBC News investigation found nearly one-third of universities had used NDAs to resolve student complaints, involving over 300 individual NDAs – though the true figure is expected to be higher.
-Shocking figures like this spur the need to advocate for change where NDAs are not fit-for-purpose.
+Shocking figures like this spur the need to advocate for change where NDAs are not fit-for-purpose .

 So, we've covered the what, the why, and the how of NDAs, alongside some of the less fit-for-purpose instances of their use.
 For those intent on ensuring crucial information stays in the right hands, NDAs can be some of the most beneficial agreements to have in one's arsenal.